CamIce2002/TheMrNewVegas.github.io/docs/3ddr/3-Release.md

 ### Removed
 - No Hud Toggle
 > Now Handled by our install of Reshade itself (Press Insert)
+- Quaint Roads Lumiere Patch 1.0
+> Now included in the FOMOD for Quaint Roads, still in the list just not its own separate mod anymore

 ### Bug Fixes
 -